 Our more than 100 student organizations provide countless opportunities for involvement, learning and leadership.
-The Office of Student Activities, working with the Association of Bentley Activities (ABA), helps recognize, support and manage all of our student organizations and vibrant community of student leaders.
+The Office of Student Programs & Engagement, working with the Association of Bentley Activities (ABA), helps recognize, support and manage all of our student organizations and vibrant community of student leaders.

 Association of Bentley Activities